Phase 2

 • This should include both your organisation’s grievance mechanisms and those of your clients/holdings, and could include third party grievance mechanisms or cases filed with relevant regulatory bodies.

-This could include using some of the datasets and tools detailed in Step A of Phase Two, and below.
+This could include using some of the datasets and tools detailed in Step A of Phase 2, and below.

 Company risk exposure and performance profiles